liferay/liferay-docs/developer/reference/articles/tooling/blade-cli/07-converting-plugins-sdk-projects-with-blade-cli.markdown

 [TOC levels=1-4]

-Blade CLI offers a command that can automatically migrate a Plugins SDK project to a Liferay Workspace folder.
+Blade CLI offers a command that can automatically migrate a Plugins SDK project to a Liferay Workspace.
 During the process, the Ant-based Plugins SDK project is copied to the applicable workspace folder based on its project type (e.g., `wars`) and is converted to a Gradle-based Liferay Workspace project.
 This drastically speeds up the migration process when upgrading to a Liferay Workspace from a legacy Plugins SDK.

-| **Note:** There is not a Maven command for the conversion yet, so you must do
+| **Note:** There is not a Maven command for the migration process yet, so you
-| the migration manually for Maven-based workspaces.
+| must complete it manually for Maven-based workspaces.

 To copy your Plugins SDK project and convert it to Gradle, you can execute the Blade `convert` command: